hrishin/ml-ops/README.md

 make setup
 ```

-There are two main loops that developers or engineers would follow through the
+There are two main loops that developers or engineers would be following through the
 model SDLC (ML Ops):

-- Inner loop - Train and test the model locally, iterate over model testing
+- Development loop - Train and test the model locally, iterate over model testing
-- Outer loop - Once the model is ready to be deployed, developers would publish the new
+- Deployment loop - Once the model is ready to be deployed, developers would publish the new
   model and deploy it through dev, staging, and prod environments

-## Inner Loop
+## Development Loop

 ### Run model training